DarkSkull777/install-linux/README.md

 ---

 ## What is this?
-A Python script that helps you install popular Linux distributions inside Termux with a nice menu, colors, and ASCII banner.
+A Python script that helps you install popular Linux distributions inside Termux with easy install.
-No extra dependencies needed — just Python 3 and Termux.
+No extra dependencies needed just Python 3 and Termux.

 ---